Quantum Metrology with Delegated Tasks: Preliminaries

 where $\mathscr{D}$ is the trace distance and $\varepsilon$ is an adjustable parameter.
-In \cite{shettell2021} we define a similar bound, but with respect to $\rho_\theta$ and $\rho^{\prime (k)}$.
-Because this article explores delegated measurement this modification is necessary.
-In fact, this is a stronger bound than what is presented in \cite{shettell2021} because the trace distance in contractive under CPTP maps.
+In \cite{shettell2021} we define a similar bound, but with respect to $\rho_\theta$ and $\rho^{\prime (k)}$; as this article explores delegated measurement, this modification is necessary.
+In fact, this is a stronger bound than what is presented in \cite{shettell2021} because the trace distance is contractive under CPTP maps.